 Voting Activity

-Voting on the Fund’s equity shares is delegated to the Brunel Pension Partnership, and for the Fund’s passive investments to Legal and General Investment Management (LGIM).
+Voting on the Fund’s equity shares was, for this period, delegated to the Brunel Pension Partnership, and for the Fund’s passive investments to Legal and General Investment Management (LGIM).
 The Devon Fund requires that Brunel will always seek to exercise its rights as shareholders through voting on all resolutions at company general meetings.

-Brunel actively vote the shares held within their funds on behalf of their client funds, including Devon.
+Brunel actively voted the shares held within their funds on behalf of their client funds, including the Devon Pension Fund.
 For the passive equity allocation Legal and General Investment Management (LGIM) manage the investments and voting on the shares is delegated to them.
-On significant issues, Brunel may request that their shares are split out and a different vote made.
+On significant issues, Brunel may have requested that their shares were to be split out and a different vote made.
 The votes cast by the Fund’s investment managers during the year in respect of the Devon Fund’s investments are set out in the table below.
 The passive portfolios managed by LGIM are shown separately from Brunel’s voting on active portfolios.

-The passive portfolios will include all the companies in the relevant indexes, so there will be more meetings and more resolutions to vote on than for the actively managed portfolios.
-The votes against management recommendations will reflect matters where there is concern that the company is not addressing the issue concerned and managing it effectively.
-The Devon Fund would expect that these votes against management should be primarily on the priority areas set out in the Fund’s Investment Strategy Statement.
+The LGIM passive portfolios included all the companies in the relevant indexes, so there were more meetings and more resolutions to vote on than for the actively managed portfolios.
+The votes against management recommendations reflected matters where there was concern that the company was not addressing the issue concerned and managing it effectively.
+The Devon Pension Fund would have expected that these votes against management should be primarily on the priority areas set out in the Fund’s Investment Strategy Statement.
 An analysis of the issues where votes have been cast against management recommendations is set out below.

 Votes Cast Against Management Recommendation by Issue 2022/23